 Data subject access requests (DSARs) are an essential component of data protection regulations.
-Individuals have the right to access their personal data held by organizations and to understand how it is being processed.
-In this comprehensive guide, we will explore the various aspects of DSARs, including their definition, legal framework, process, rights of individuals, responsibilities of organizations, and common challenges and solutions.
+Individuals have the right to access their personal data held by organisations and to understand how it is being processed.
+In this comprehensive guide, we will explore the various aspects of DSARs, including their definition, legal framework, process, rights of individuals, responsibilities of organisations, and common challenges and solutions.

 Understanding Data Subject Access Requests